How to Mix Purple Watercolor Paint

 Specific colors can skew towards warm or cool as well.
 If you’ve ever picked out paint for your home, you’ve probably noticed this.

 Reds and yellows are pretty easy to figure out which are cool and warm.
-Cool reds are closer to magenta (quinacridone rose) and warm reds (pyrrol scarlet) are closer to orange.
+Cool reds are closer to magenta (quinacridone rose), and warm reds (pyrrol scarlet) are closer to orange.

 Blues are trickier.
-Cool blues are closer to blue-green (cerulean or phthalo blue) and warm blues are closer to indigo (French ultramarine).
+Cool blues are closer to blue-green (cerulean or phthalo blue), and warm blues are closer to indigo (French ultramarine).

-This seems a bit backwards to me because I tend to the teal family as being a warmer blue.
+This seems a bit backward to me because I tend to the teal family as being a warmer blue.
 If you think of the pastel versions, aqua feels much warmer to me than a pale baby blue.

 Complementary Colors